 I realized many years ago when I was teaching, that showing people large, high-resolution color photographs of the Sea of Galilee, a map of Israel, ruins of the theater in Ephesus, an archaeological discovery, the interior of a cell, etc., would make a much longer impression on them than just talking about those things.
 I started doing that and immediately began receiving positive feedback from people.
 It appears that Jesus and other New Testament teachers knew the value of visual aids as well.
 Jesus often said things like, “Look at the fig tree” or “Observe how the lilies of the field grow” (Lk.
 21:29; Matt.
 6:28).
 James said, “Look at the ships” (James 3:4).
 Visual aids can help make a lesson easier to understand and more memorable.

 Are there any new projects or books you’re working on?

-I love to get outside and hike to waterfalls, walk on the beach, surf, snowboard.
+I love to hike and ride bikes with my wife and kids, walk on the beach, surf, snowboard.
 Go out to dinner with my wife.
 Grab a cup of coffee and read a good book.
-Watch the Los Angeles Chargers and San Diego Padres…and the Olympics when they’re on.
+Watch the Los Angeles Chargers and San Diego Padres.